andrewrong/leetcode/PROBLEMS_SUMMARY.md

 ### #669.
 Trim a Binary Search Tree
 **Problem:** Given the `root` of a binary search tree and the lowest and highest boundaries as `low` and `high`, trim the tree so that all its elements lie in `[low, high]`.
 Trimming the tree should not change the relative structure of the elements that remain in the tree.
 Return the root of the trimmed binary search tree.
+\n### #216.
+Combination Sum III\n**Problem:** Find all valid combinations of k numbers that sum up to n such that the following conditions are true:\n- Only numbers 1 through 9 are used.\n- Each number is used at most once.\n- Return a list of all possible valid combinations.
+The list must not contain the same combination twice, and the combinations may be returned in any order.\n

+### #17.
+Letter Combinations of a Phone Number
+**Problem:** Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.
+Return the answer in any order.
+A mapping of digits to letters is similar to a telephone keypad.